ThentralPaimalam/Data_Pipeline/README.md

 **step 5:** Spiltind the dataset as train and test data, X is independent variable and Y is dependent variable

 **step 6:** Finding the performance evaluation metric , `Classification metrics` this provides precision, recall, f1-score, support for a classification problem

+Precision (how many selected items are relevant)

+Recall (how many relevant items are selected)

+F1-score (harmonic mean of precision and recall)

+Support (number of true instances for each label)

+***Conclusion:***
+This end-to-end pipeline demonstrates a practical and efficient approach to processing marketing campaign data.
+By automating ETL tasks and using advanced techniques like SMOTE and XGBoost, the model can make reliable predictions, helping businesses make data-driven marketing decisions.